TeamMood/teammood.github.com/_posts/2022-03-09-digital-nomadism-neoruralism-…-the-new-ways-of-working.markdown

 ![Houses in the countryside](/uploads/teammood-countryside.jpg "Photo by Sven Fischer (Unsplash)"){: width="640" height="359"}

 This is exactly what prompted my wife and me to move from our apartment in Toulouse to a house in the countryside.
 This change allows us to reconnect with nature – and to discover the joys of growing our own vegetables.
 I still return to Toulouse once or twice a month for work and to keep in touch with friends.
-Fortunately, the train network allows me to reach the city in an hour without adding too much to my carbon footprint...
+Fortunately, the train network allows me to reach the city in an hour without adding too much to my carbon footprint…

-For all that, the expansion of remote work has not caused the expected mass exodus.&nbsp;
+For all that, the expansion of remote work has not caused the expected mass exodus.

 More than a will to move, the pandemic and The Great Resignation have hailed [a new golden age for worker power](https://medium.com/future-of-work/the-great-resignation-what-does-this-mean-for-the-future-of-work-37b342ce4e59){: target="_blank" rel="noopener"}.
 “After providing security, an increasing number of people are now demanding ‘good work’, \[that is\]: